ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## ACE Groupcomm Rekeying Schemes {#iana-ace-groupcomm-rekeying-schemes}

-This specification establishes the "ACE Groupcomm Rekeying Schemes" IANA registry.
+This specification establishes the "ACE Groupcomm Rekeying Schemes" IANA registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.

 The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.
 It should be noted that, in addition to the expert review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.

 The columns of this registry are:

 * Value: The value to be used to identify the group rekeying scheme.
-The value MUST be unique.
+These values MUST be unique.
 The value can be a positive integer or a negative integer.
-Integer values between 0 and 255 are designated as Standards Track Document required.
-Integer values from 256 to 65535 are designated as Specification Required.
-Integer values greater than 65535 are designated as expert review.
-Integer values less than -65536 are marked as private use.
+Different ranges of values use different registration policies {{RFC8126}}.
+Integer values from -256 to 255 are designated as "Standards Action With Expert Review".
+Integer values from -65536 to -257 and from 256 to 65535 are designated as "Specification Required".
+Integer values greater than 65535 are designated as "Expert Review".
+Integer values less than -65536 are marked as "Private Use".

 * Name: The name of the group rekeying scheme.